AdediranTaiwo/LITA-Excel-Project-1/README.md

   1. For Data Cleaning
   2. Data Analyxing
   3. Data Calculation using Pivot Tables

+### Data Cleaning And Preparation

+1. Data loading and Inspection
+2. Hamdling missing Variables
+3. Data Cleaning And Formating

+### Exploratory Data Analysis
+Exploratory Data Analysis involved the exploring of the Data to answer some questions about the Data such as;
+- What is the summmary of Total Sale by ;
+  1. Product
+  2. Region
+  3. Month
+- What is the average sales of each of the products?
+- What is the total revenue by region?

 ### Data Analysis
 #### Steps in acquaring my results: